cranhandler/cranhandler.github.io/about/visiting.md

  **In Summary**

- If it looks like it's about to break, it is.
+ If it looks like it's about to break, it is, treat it gently.
 I'm sorry I live in a hovel---I know it and I'm working on fixing it.

  On the bright side, you will wake up to waffles.